Should you leave Hakon to die or help him in Dying Light 2 Stay Human? - Gamepur

 Help Hakon

-If you help Hakon, you will have an extra step in the mission to go after the sniper and keep her from killing him.
-However, upon reaching her, she will say she isn’t trying to kill you, only Hakon, before leaving.
+If you help Hakon, you will have an extra step to go after the sniper and keep her from killing him.
+However, upon reaching her, she will say she isn’t trying to kill you, only Hakon before leaving.
 When you return to Hakon, you will leave him in the hideout.
-While Aiden will still be angry at him, Hakon will plead with you that he had no ill intent in not telling you that Waltz hired him.
+While Aiden will still be angry at him, Hakon will plead with you that he had no ill intent to not telling you that Waltz hired him.
 You then go on to the GRE Tunnel to go to the Central Loop.

-Later in the game, you can still run into the fight with him and let Lawan kill him or not.
-If you give the transmitter to either Juan or Jack Matt, though, you will not see him until the very end of the game.
+While the decision here appears not to have any big changes in the short term, this could massively affect the story later in the game.
+Whether Hakon is alive or not and whether he and Aiden can be amicable later could completely change depending on how things play out.